vazw/Binance_fapi_TV_webhook/README.md

 # tradingview-alert-webhook for binance-api (one-way mode)
-TradingView Strategy Alert Webhook that buys and sells crypto with the Binance API This script work only on one-way mode please disable Hegde mode or bot won't working.
+TradingView Strategy Alert Webhook that buys and sells crypto with the Binance API This script work only on Binance Future Hegde mode mode  or bot won't working.
 # Script is compatible with the follwing strategy message
 passphrase = input.string(defval='xxxx', title ='Bot Pass',group='═ Bot Setting ═')
 leveragex  = input.int(125,title='leverage',group='═ Bot Setting ═',tooltip='"NOTHING" to do with Position size',minval=1)